pnp/cli-microsoft365-mcp-server/README.md

-// TODO: refactor

-# Microsoft 365 MCP Server
+# CLI for Microsoft 365 MCP Server

 ## 💡 Description

 Currently this is a work in progress and more POC than a solution.
-The goal is to create a MCP server that will allow to run any kind of CLI for Microsoft 365 command.

 ## 📦 Prerequisites